 So why should I visit campus?

 We would love to have you visit Emory University!
 Visiting campus is about seeing if you like it here and can envision calling this place home for the next four years.
 We want you and your family to come, walk around campus, talk with our admission staff, interact with current students, and explore the surrounding areas.
-Learn more about scheduling a visit.

 Both Emory College and Oxford College offer information sessions with admission staff as well as campus tours led by current students.
 Sessions are held Monday through Friday, all year long.
 Select Saturday sessions are also available at Emory College.

 Want the best of both worlds?
 Emory and Oxford visit sessions are scheduled in such a way that you can visit both in one day, with your evening free to explore Atlanta.
 Shuttles run between the two campuses regularly, or you can also drive yourself.